Read This First

 Prompt 1: Should I increase my confidence in a claim if a higher confidence in the claim increases my chance of acquiring the benefits behind the claim?
 For example, many religions suggest I should increase my belief in God, not based on the arrival of greater evidence for God, but based on the notion I won’t be able to otherwise acquire the “salvation” of that God.
 Is this rational?
 Should the act of making a decision change the probability assessments on which the decision was made?
 In other words, if I assess I have a 10% chance of surviving a fight with the bear chasing me and a 15% chance of surviving an attempted jump over a gorge to escape the bear, should my decision to jump over the gorge increase my initial 15% confidence I’ll survive the gorge jump?

-The section turns on Decision-Making and Probability Assessments.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Decision-Making and Probability Assessments in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Salvation, Decision-Making and Probability Assessments, and Confirmation Bias.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Salvation, Decision-Making and Probability Assessments, and Confirmation Bias.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Reasoned Probabilities and Decisions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.